By Rick Tjia

 The resilience she speaks of is necessary because change is difficult.
 But if we resist change, then we cannot be surprised when others pass us by.

 As much as change is difficult, it is also exciting.
 So this—and I think Rebecca would agree—is not only something to be undertaken, but something to look forward to.
-If the pandemic lockdown has shown us anything, it has shown us how fragile life is, and more importantly, how short.
+If the pandemic lockdown has shown us anything, it has shown us how fragile life is and, more importantly, how short.
 So should we wait until tomorrow to launch our future?
 Or should we launch tomorrow—today?

 Steve Jobs said quite succinctly, “If you want to live your life in a creative way, as an artist, you have to not look back too much.
 You have to be willing to take whatever you’ve done and whoever you were and throw them away.”

-Or, as the old saying goes: “In order to make an omelet, you have to break a few eggs.”
+Or, as the old saying goes, “In order to make an omelet, you have to break a few eggs.”